-All members of staff consistently use praise and positive reinforcement to promote self-esteem and to acknowledge appropriate behaviour choices, through use of the following: house points, Star of the Week awards, value awards, stickers, catch me cards, Dojo points (an online reward system where children can be awarded points on screen during lessons for their avatar), phone calls or emails to parents, praise postcards, Headteacher rewards.
+All members of staff consistently use praise and positive reinforcement to promote self-esteem and to acknowledge appropriate behaviour choices, through use of the following: house points, Star of the Week awards, value awards, stickers, catch me cards, Dojo points, phone calls or emails to parents, praise postcards, Headteacher rewards.
 There are some differences appropriate to each Key Stage.
 The specific use of rewards in each Key Stage are outlined below:

-In Early Years Foundation Stage (Windmills), stickers are awarded for demonstrating positive behaviour as well as for good work.
+In Early Years Foundation Stage, stickers are awarded for demonstrating positive behaviour as well as for good work.
 House points are introduced to the children in October once the children have settled.
-House points are awarded to the children for demonstrating the school values - this is a good way for the children to start to learn these.
+House points are awarded to the children for demonstrating the school values- this is a good way for the children to start to learn these.
 A marble jar is used for class rewards to promote class responsibility and working together.
 A class reward is earned once the jar is full.
 This could be a class party at the end of a half term or another special treat.